Removing and Cleaning Up Musty Smells

 - Vacuum up when done.
 If necessary, spritz with the vinegar/water mixture to loosen any clumps of baking soda.

 Once the musty odors are gone, it’s best to try to prevent molds and mildews from returning.

-A dehumidifier or air conditioner will keep the air in your home drier which will help prevent new growth of molds and fungi.
+A dehumidifier or air conditioner will keep the air in your home dryer which will help prevent new growth of molds and fungi.
 It will also help remove musty odors by replacing old air with new, fresh air.
 Follow manufacturer’s recommendations on cleaning your dehumidifier and air conditioner filters to reduce mold, mildew, and odors from being recycled back into the air.